 STRA 6226 (2).
 COMPETITIVE ADVANTAGE.
 Focuses on decision-making by top managers at the strategic business unit level.
 Students utilize all skills learned thus far in the program and apply them to a broad array of business policy problems (e.g., acting as the decision-maker and setting corporate strategy in specific situations).
 Cases are drawn from a variety of industries and situations and involve all facets of corporate strategy, including marketing, operations, finance, information technology, and organizational structure.
 Emphasis is placed on understanding the competitive dynamics of the current environment and on recommending strategy that considers the resources at the organization's disposal.
 The course is entirely discussionbased, case method with occasional supplemental readings.
-Pre or corequisite: STRA 6201.
+Prerequisite or corequisite: STRA

 STRA 6228 (2).
 GLOBAL STRATEGY.
-This course focuses on issues related to competing in global industries for both single and multi-business firms.
-Key topics addressed are: sources and dynamics of comparative advantages; modes of entry into foreign markets, such as joint venture, acquisition and greenfield investment; global sourcing for operations and information technology; and the structure of multinational firms.
+This course focuses on issues related to competing in global industries for both single- and multi-business firms.
+Key topics addressed are sources and dynamics of comparative advantages; modes of entry into foreign markets, such as joint venture, acquisition and green field investment; global sourcing for operations and information technology; and the structure of multinational firms.
 The course will use cases and readings.
-Pre/Corequisite: STRA 6201.
+Prerequisite or corequisite: STRA 6201.

 STRA 6232 (2).
 INNOVATION AND STRATEGIC CHANGE.
-This course will focus on the challenge of introducing new technologies and processes in single and multibusiness firms.
-We will look at a range of companies selling both services and products.
-Our approach will be to examine the change in its strategic and organizational context, especially regarding issues of path dependence, absorptive capacity, appropriability, and, more generally, the stages of industry evolution.
-Pre/Corequisite: STRA 6201.
+This course will focus on the challenge of introducing new technologies and processes in single- and multi-business firms.
+Students will look at a range of companies selling both services and products.
+The approach will be to examine the change in its strategic and organizational context, especially regarding issues of path dependence, absorptive capacity, appropriability, and, more generally, the stages of industry evolution.
+Prerequisite or corequisite: STRA 6201.

 STRA 6236 (2).
 THE PRACTICE OF INTERNATIONAL BUSINESS.
 A course that equips students with a case-based, pragmatic understanding of international business in today's flat world.
 The nation's international trade and investments, already substantially above the gross domestic product figure, will climb in the next decade to several times GDP.
 International business skills will therefore become increasingly important for all managers.
-Answers questions such as: Where does one start?
-Why?
-And how?
+Covers where one starts, why, and how.
 Examines how the international business environment (culture, history, governments, politics, law, war and demographics) affects the strategy and operations of the global firm.
 Includes a number of international business executives as guest speakers.
 The course concludes with presentations of team projects and the creation of scenarios for the future.
-Prerequisite: Strategic Management.
+Prerequisite: STRA 6201.

 STRA 6295 (2).
-DIRECTED STUDY IN STRATEGY.
-Student works directly with a professor on a specific project or projects.
+DIRECTED STUDIES IN STRATEGY.
+Students work directly with a professor on a specific project or projects.
 Credit is given based upon evaluation by the professor.
-Students are responsible for submitting a proposal to a professor for Directed Study credit.
+Students are responsible for submitting a proposal to a professor for directed studies credit.

 STRA 6410 (4).
 VENTURE CAPITAL PRACTICUM.
-This course provides students with handson-venture capital experience, applying the skills developed in Finance, Strategy, and Entrepreneurship courses.
-Students partner with local venture capital firms and meet weekly outside of class to identify, qualify, analyze and present recommendations regarding prospective investments for the Cox M.B.A.
+This course provides students with hands-on-venture capital experience, applying the skills developed in finance, strategy, and entrepreneurship courses.
+Students partner with local venture capital firms and meet weekly outside of class to identify, qualify, analyze, and present recommendations regarding prospective investments for the Cox M.B.A.
 Venture Fund.
 Topics covered include filtering and qualifying opportunities presented by entrepreneurs in business plans, evaluating funding presentations, basic due diligence, and portfolio company management.
 Acceptance to the course is competitive and based on submitted applications.
-It is preferred that applicants have taken STRA 6219 Private Equity and Venture.
+It is preferred that applicants have taken STRA 6219.
 An application does not guarantee admission.

 STRA 6495 (4).
-DIRECTED STUDY IN STRATEGY.
-The student works directly with a professor on a specific project or projects.
+DIRECTED STUDIES IN STRATEGY.
+Students work directly with a professor on a specific project or projects.
 Credit is given based upon evaluation by the professor.
-Students are responsible for submitting a proposal to a professor for directed study credit.
+Students are responsible for submitting a proposal to a professor for directed studies credit.

-Entrepreneurship (CISB)
+Entrepreneurship Courses (CISB)